daniel89mk/Election_Analysis/README.md

 - Raymon Anthony Doane: 3.1% (11,606)

 #### 5. Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
-- Diana DeGette was the winner of the lection!
-Diana DeGette's vote count was 272,892 which was 73.8% of the total votes.
+- Diana DeGette was the winner of the election!
+Diana DeGette's vote count was 272,892, which was 73.8% of the total votes.

 ## Election-Audit Summary

-This script can be used for any election with some modifications.
-The script looks like it has so many variables, lists, loops, and if statements, but it is actually very organized by the comments in between the lines (describing what the next line will be doing).
+The script looks like it has too many lines and too complicated, but it is actually well-organized with the comments in between the lines
+(describing what the next line will be doing).
+If you can follow through each line by the comments, you will see what I am trying to do easily.
+I tried to pull the names of the unique candidates, pull the names of the unique counties, calculate how many votes each candidates got, calculate how many votes each county got, and finally pull the result of the election showing which county had the largest vote count and who won the election.
+At the end, the summary of the results will be printed in my text file and saved.

+This script can be used with some modification for any election.
+For example,